kjerandp/CoPilot/README.md

 ```
 var response = _db.Query<dynamic>(
-    "select * from employees where EmployeeID=@id order byLastName",
+    "select * from employees where EmployeeID=@id order by LastName",
     new { id = 5 },
     DynamicMapper.Create(new SnakeOrKebabCaseConverter(r => r.ToUpper()))
 .Single();
 ```
 #### Basic mapping
 Now let's go one step further and create a POCO class for an employee.
-I deliberately have not included a property for all columns as it is not required - it will map what it is able to match.
+I deliberately have not included a property for all columns and it is not required - it will map what it is able to match.

 ```
     public class Employee